Ilusion9/bombsite-limiter-sm/README.md

 # Commands
 ```
-sm_bombsites - will show up a menu to specify what bombsites should be locked (and their limit of CTs)
+sm_bombsites - will show up a menu where you can set a limit of CTs to all map bombsites.
 ```